kkester/spring-events-kata/README.md

 When a catalog is created, implement logic that will assign all existing products to the new catalog asynchronously

 #### Create Product
-When a product is created, trigger an event that will establish inventory for the new product
+When a product is created, trigger an event that will establish inventory for the new product.

 #### Get Catalog with Products
 Retrieve a catalog and then retrieve the products and convert them to records asynchronously.

+#### Get Products on Sale

 ### Prerequisites